mikaelvesavuori/minibook-better-apis/what-is-this.md

 In practice, how can we begin moving towards those ideals?

-This repo presents an application ("start" and "finish" formats) and a made-up but real-ish scenario that, taken together, practically demonstrate a range of techniques or methods, patterns, implementations, as well as tools, that all help enhance quality, stability, and observability of applications:
+This repo presents an application and a made-up (but "real-ish") scenario that, taken together, practically demonstrate a range of techniques or methods, patterns, implementations, as well as tools, that all help enhance quality, stability, and observability of applications:

 **Quality** means our applications are well-built, functional, safe and secure, maintainable, and are built to high standards.